Closely spaced co-rotating helical vortices: Long-wave instability

 A similar behaviour is observed for radial and azimuthal perturbations.
 As noted by \cite{brynjell2020numerical}, the frequencies obtained in a frame rotating with $\Omega_R$ can be mapped into a second reference frame rotating with $\Omega_R'$ through

 For instance, in our example most of the tangential velocity comes from the moving frame, i.e., $ \vert\Omega\vert \ll \vert\Omega - \Omega_R\vert$, such that perturbations are advected with $c_0$ close to 1, see table \ref{newtab:1}.
-If, instead, we consider a frame moving with the vortex elements, perturbations are advected with $c_0$ close to 0 for the same wavenumber (figure \ref{newfig:3b}).
-These results are in good agreement with the stability curves presented in figure 5d by \cite{widnall1972stability} and figure 3 by \cite{quaranta2015long} for the same parameters.
+If, instead, we consider a frame moving with the vortex elements, perturbations are advected with $c_0$ close to 0 for the same wavenumber (figure \ref{newfig:3}d).

-Our approach manages to compute the stability properties of uniform helices without making any particular assumptions regarding the spatial structure of the base flow and perturbations.
-This will be useful for studying the helical pairs since their geometry makes difficult deducing such spatial structures.
+{ As seen in figure \ref{newfig:4}, our numerical results are in good agreement with the stability curves presented in figure 5d by \cite{widnall1972stability} and figure 3 by \cite{quaranta2015long} for the same parameters.
+As mentioned in section \ref{subsec:linear}, our approach differs from previous works in the way the Jacobian matrix is evaluated.
+As long as the base flow is (spatially) periodic, it is allowed to take any shape since equation \eqref{sec:eqlinear} is evaluated directly from the discretised vortex segments.
+This will be useful for studying the more geometrically challenging helical pairs. }